wilberquito/election-clustering/README.md

 X.head()
 ```

-The implementation tries to find the optimal number of clusters between 1 and 7 included.
+The implementation tries to find the *optimal number of clusters* ⚙️ between 1 and 7 included.

 ```
 K = 7